segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/livelike-source/index.md

 ## Event Properties for User Quest Completed

-The table below list the properties included in the events listed above.
+The table below lists the properties included in the User Quest Completed event.

 | Property Name            | Description                                                                  |
 | ---------------          | -------------------------                                                    |